-It may be a cliché, but the old saying “You never get a second chance to make a first impression” is true not only for you but also for your home.
-Aside from landscaping, the exterior is the first thing people notice— homebuyers in particular are all about curb appeal.
+The cliché about never getting a second chance to make a first impression is true for your home.
+The condition of the exterior siding is one of the first things people notice—home buyers in particular are all about curb appeal.

-“We’ve even seen red in a deep, almost brick color, pop up,” Eldredge says.
+“We’ve even seen red in a deep, almost brick color, pop up,” Lincon says.

 Want to speak with an expert about new siding?
 Schedule a free consultation for siding installation today.